 How much do retreats cost and what is included?

 Costs are on each retreat page, along with the inclusions and exclusions.
-All retreat prices include lovely accommodation, 3 delicious meals per day, a variety of indoor and outdoor Qigong classes comprised of moving exercises or sitting meditations, and one complimentary massage session.
+All retreat prices include lovely accommodation, 3 delicious meals per day, a variety of indoor and outdoor Qigong classes comprised of moving exercises or sitting meditations, daily mindfulness meditation practices and one complimentary massage session.
 Extra massages and treatments can be booked onsite for an extra fee.

 Do you need prior experience in any particular modality for your retreats?